ThePrimeagen/dev-prod-2/lessons/02-your-env/C-roll-your-own.md

 <br>

 ## Lets set some goals
 * I want to be able to bootstrap any machine i will purchase in the future that is ubuntu based.
   * i am not going to be clever and try to do a multiOS style, though this isn't hard its just tedious
+  * if i need a mac install script i am sure i can create a mac version
 * I want to be able to install all my favorite libraries
 * I want the repos that i actively maintained brought down
 * I want to be able to build neovim from source
+* I want all the tools i use available
+* I want my dotfiles to be my environment hydration
+* I want to have a server that delivers down a quick script to download and execute my env

 <br>
 <br>